Game intel

 Beneath the shadow of an ominous eclipse, Arjun Devraj (Rahul Kohli) is a Soltari enforcer who will stop at nothing to pursue answers on the shape-shifting Car…

 Saros uses a very contrast-heavy look, and that is exactly why bad HDR setup hurts so much.
-If highlights are blown out, bright effects can hide enemy tells.
+If highlights are blown out, bright effects hide enemy tells.
 If blacks are crushed, rooms and silhouettes turn muddy, which makes dodges feel late even when your timing is fine.

 Open the advanced controller settings and reduce the inner deadzone a little at a time.
 The goal is simple: lower it until the sticks feel immediate, then stop the moment your camera begins to drift on its own.
 If you see movement without touching the stick, raise the value by one or two clicks and test again.